MinimSecure/unum-sdk/README.md

 The Unum agent is designed to operate on a network gateway device or wireless access point.
 Once installed, link your device with the Minim cloud to begin gaining insight into your network.

+Download [a pre-built release for your platform][8] from the Releases page on the Unum SDK GitHub.

 Available platforms: